Compliance

 The Future of Data Fabric for Compliance

-Organizations are drowning in data, and Business Intelligence groups are increasingly using data fabrics in their data management strategy to indicate whether the data is updated, check if it has been tampered with, and help teams gain insight from the data without too much effort.
+Organizations are drowning in data, and Business Intelligence groups are increasingly using data fabrics in their GRC data management strategy to indicate whether the data is updated, check if it has been tampered with, and help teams gain insight from the data without too much effort.
 Compliance teams can take inspiration from the same approach.

 The benefits of data fabric for GRC teams are huge; enabling them to tap into the organization’s underlying data fabric and take advantage of the existing data gives them greater visibility across the organization’s Compliance posture and helps them work more efficiently to achieve their Compliance goals, similar to the advantages of a Unified Control framework.
 Instead of dedicating an untold number of resources and endless hours performing manual mapping work or chasing control owners – yet again – for data they asked for months ago (for a different framework!), a data fabric empowers Compliance professionals to do their job more efficiently.